test-unit/test-unit-rails/README.md

 ## Description

-test-unit-rails is a Rails adapter for test-unit 3.
-You can use full test-unit 3 features, [RR](https://rubygems.org/gems/rr) integration and [Capybara](https://rubygems.org/gems/capybara) integration with test-unit-rails.
+test-unit-rails is a Rails adapter for test-unit gem.
+You can use full test-unit gem features, [RR](https://rubygems.org/gems/rr) integration and [Capybara](https://rubygems.org/gems/capybara) integration with test-unit-rails.

-Rails supports Test::Unit bundled in Ruby 1.8 and MiniTest but doesn't support test-unit 2.
-Rails with test-unit 2 works but is not fully worked.
+Rails supports Minitest but doesn't support test-unit.

 ## Install